espruino/BangleApps/apps/setting/README.md

 * **Programmable** if BLE is on, can the watch be connected to in order to program/upload apps?
 As long as your watch firmware is up to date, Gadgetbridge will work even with `Programmable` set to `Off`.
 * **Passkey BETA** allows you to set a passkey that is required to connect and pair to Bangle.js. **Note:** This is Beta and you will almost certainly encounter issues connecting with Web Bluetooth using this option.
 * **Whitelist** allows you to specify only specific devices that you will let connect to your Bangle.js.
 Simply choose the menu item, then `Add Device`, and then connect to Bangle.js with the device you want to add.
 If you are already connected you will have to disconnect first.
 Changes will take effect when you exit the `Settings` app.
+  * **NOTE:** iOS devices and newer Android devices often implement Address Randomisation and change their Bluetooth address every so often.
+If you device's address changes, you will be unable to connect until you update the whitelist again.

 ## LCD